 Given the importance of tolerance of a formula, especially for babies with more sensitive tummies, we think ByHeart is overall the better choice than Bobbie.
 We suggest giving both a try (check out our full Bobbie infant review here), and seeing which one your baby is more likely to accept and tolerate.
 Every baby is different, so it's worth the comparison!

 We were super excited to get our hands on this new formula!
-We love when disruptive innovations emerge on the formula market, and we think ByHeart is a great example of how a little idea can make a huge impact.
+We love it when disruptive innovations emerge in the formula market, and we think ByHeart is a great example of how a little idea can make a huge impact.

-The only con we encountered was the inclusion of some essential fatty acids extracted from microalgae and fungus.
-Not a huge deal, and both are extracted without using hexane, which makes us feel much better about their inclusion.
+The only con we encountered was the inclusion of some essential fatty acids extracted from microalgae and fungi.
+Not a huge deal and both are extracted without using hexane, which makes us feel much better about their inclusion.
 While we prefer fish oil, some parents and little ones don't appreciate the taste it can add to formulas, which we totally understand.

 Overall, we highly recommend ByHeart infant formula and think it is an awesome new addition to the expanding US formula market!

 The ByHeart formula is available exclusively through the ByHeart website, where they currently sell each 680g (24 ounce) can for $39.

 That's about $1.65 per ounce, making it less expensive than Bobbie and about the same price as some European baby formulas such as HiPP Combiotik, but a bit more expensive than most other US organic brands such as Earth's Best and Happy Baby.